gokulan-2005/DRIVEGAURD/README.md

 # DRIVEGAURD
-Driver Monitoring & Parking System
+Driver Monitoring & Parking System (Demo video's are attached as mp4 files)

 Abstract
    Every day, countless accidents happen due to driver drowsiness, mental strain, and long hours of driving without breaks.
 Fatigued drivers often continue on the road, even in heavy traffic, unable to find a place to rest—resulting in injuries and tragic fatalities.